Updated March 2026

 Other IRS Forgiveness Programs

-Here are a few other types of IRS forgiveness programs, with their real IRS names and details on how to apply.
+Here are a few other IRS forgiveness programs, with their official names and details on how to apply.
 Follow the links to resources with more information, or contact us directly at Wiggam Law to discuss the best options for your situation.

 1. Reasonable Cause Penalty Waivers

-You may be able to have penalties reduced or eliminated if you “acted with reasonable cause and in good faith” but were still unable to comply.
+You may be able to have penalties reduced or eliminated if you “acted with reasonable cause and in good faith,” but were still unable to file or pay on time.

 The IRS makes these determinations on a case-by-case basis after reviewing the details you provide and the type of penalty it is, but examples of reasonable cause could be as follows: